alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

         self._documents: dict[str, str] = {}
 ```

-Then we implement the `index` methods, which receives an URL and its content, it normalizes the content (ie: remove punctuation, everythin to lowercase, etc.) and then adds it to the index.
+Then we implement the `index` methods, which receives an URL and its content, normalizes the content (ie: remove punctuation, everything to lowercase, etc.), and then add it to the index.

 ```python
 def index(self, url: str, content: str) -> None: